House passes resolution calling on Russia to release former Marine jailed in Moscow

 Led by Rep. Haley Stevens, Michigan Democrat, the House resolution was introduced last month as Mr. Whelan nears spending a year in Moscow’s infamous Lefortovo prison.

-Mr. Whelan, a 49-year-old Michigan resident, was arrested in Moscow on Dec.
-29. He has remained jailed ever since over allegations of espionage that he has vigorously denied.
+Mr. Whelan, a 49-year-old Michigan resident, was arrested in Moscow in Dec.
+2019.
+He has remained jailed ever since over allegations of espionage that he has vigorously denied.

 Russian prosecutors claim Mr. Whelan was caught carrying a flash drive containing classified information.
 Mr. Whelan said during a recent court appearance that an acquaintance he identified as a known member of the Russian Federal Security Service, or FSB, the successor to the Soviet-era KGB, had placed something in his pocket moments before his arrest.